 If you are short on time, feel overwhelmed, or simply wish to increase your loved one’s chance of a successful recovery, consider enlisting the services of a professional elderly care agency.
 At Visiting Angels, we offer our Ready-Set-Go-Home program for hospital-to-home transitions.
 This program is specifically designed to reduce the chances of re-admission and is administered by professional caregivers.

-To learn more about hospital-to-home elderly care from Visiting Angels, call 1-800-365-4189 today to connect with your local office.
+To get more hospital-to-home elderly care tips from Visiting Angels, call 1-800-365-4189 today to connect with your local office.